defichain-lottery/winning-number-validation/validation_tutorial.md

 # Validate the draw result

-A small overview how the algorithmus works can be found at the [README.md](README.MD).
+A small overview about the project and how the validation algorithmus works can be found at the [README.md](README.MD).

 ## ticket hash

-To reduce the costs of calculation the draw hash, we calculate a md5 hash for each ticket directly after it's creation.
+To reduce the costs of calculation the draw hash, a md5 hash is calculated for each ticket directly after it's creation.

-In the hash we're including the deposit transaction id, the sender address, block height, the deposited amount (in DFI), the draw identifier and the created ticket number.
+In the hash includes the deposit transaction id, the sender address, block height, the deposited amount (in DFI), the draw identifier and the random ticket number.

-small example how we calculate the md5 hash in PHP:
+md5 hash calculation (in PHP):

 ```
 $ticketHash = md5(